-Previously, we discussed some tips to help you begin infusing technology into your classroom.
-Once you become comfortable using technology, many teachers will want to try their hands at implementing blended learning.
+With the increasing use of technology, many teachers will want to try their hands at implementing blended learning.
 Blended learning is a great way to incorporate 21st Century skills into your classroom and engage students in a meaningful manner.
 Blended learning might seem like a big undertaking, but it doesn’t need to be.
-The key is using the technology available to you, and starting small.
+The key is using the technology available to you and starting small.
 You’ll find it is much more manageable and less intimidating.

 Use existing resources

 There are many existing resources to help you create engaging blended learning programs.
 My current favorite is Breakout Edu which allows you to create immersive learning games for all ages and content areas.
 Use the teacher made games available or create your own.
-This immersive learning is a great addition to your (CBE) program and are great authentic assessments, too.
+This immersive learning is a great addition to your competency-based programme and are great authentic assessments, too.

 Have students create video projects instead of written reports or allow them to film a public speaking video presentation.
 This twist on traditional face-to-face and/or pencil and paper assignments is an easy way to get students moving with blended learning.
 Completed video projects can be uploaded to a learning management system (LMS) for sharing and feedback or presented in small groups for peer feedback to encourage collaboration.